sapoepsilon/streamer/README.md

 [SourceTree](https://www.sourcetreeapp.com/): also available for Windows.
 Available for free download on this page [TortoiseGit](https://tortoisegit.org/download/): This is a popular Git client for Windows that is based on the TortoiseSVN client.
 It integrates seamlessly with Windows Explorer and has a simple, user-friendly interface.
 It's particularly useful for beginners and it's used widely.
 Please keep in mind that these are just a few popular options, and there may be other Git clients that are suitable for your needs.
 It's always a good idea to try out a few different options and choose the one that works best for you.

+## Figma
+We will be using for UI changes.
+Feel free to make suggestions to our [mockup](https://www.figma.com/file/mNRohLimliXIuyFfmbxT50/Streamer?node-id=0%3A1&t=VYFrIuDYIeraD1np-1)

 Learn [GIT](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)